-South China has always been outward-looking with many overseas Chinese able to trace their ancestry to one of the communities that still inhabit these lands today.
-The most diasporic among these migrants are the Hakka, who left a distinct stamp on the region’s history, architecture, language and cuisine.
-Make your way south and traverse the Hakka lands in search of their story.
+Driven by its coastal geography and strong maritime trade networks, South China has always been outward-looking with many overseas Chinese able to trace their ancestry to one of the communities that still inhabit these lands today.
+The most diasporic among these migrants are the Hakka, who played a crucial role in lucrative trades and cultural exchanges and left their distinct stamp on the region’s history, architecture, language, and cuisine.

 >> HAKKA CULTURE & ARCHITECTURE | NATURAL ENVIRONMENT | HIKING